taranis-ai/taranis.ai/content/en/docs/getting-started/15_advanced-monitoring.md

 ## Health and worker queues

 The core service exposes `/api/health` for readiness and dependency checks.
-It reports the database, Redis broker, and worker status when those services are available.
+It reports the database, seed data, Redis broker, and worker status when those services are available.

 Worker-backed actions such as collecting an OSINT source, running a bot, gathering a word list, rendering a product, or publishing a product can be queued even when no workers are connected.
 In that case the frontend shows a warning that the task was queued but may not be processed until a worker starts.